 Artisan bread is created in small batches in local bakeries.
-Many restaurants and cafes use it as part of their menu options whilst many people much prefer to eat a properly crafted product in opposed to a supermarket manufactured loaf.
+Many restaurants and cafes use it as part of their menu options whilst many people much prefer to eat a properly crafted product as opposed to a supermarket manufactured loaf.
 Artisan producers are highly trained and use quality ingredients to create amazing bread every day.

 As it has no artificial ingredients or enzymes added to it the bread will be better for us.
 But wholemeal or grain bread is still better.

 There is a site in the UK called the Real Bread Campaign, you can use its locator to discover a bakery that has joined the scheme.
 If you are in the US there is a really good list of bakeries across the nation on The Bread Bakers Guild of America These are not 100% accurate as there are many bakers that don’t include themselves so don’t worry if they are not on the site!
 Another typical way is to google the phrase “artisan bakers near me”.
 This should pick up a few results

-Some bakeries may declare they are artisan.
-But if in doubt, they will mention that its made without additives, concentrates or improvers.
-Or state that there ingredients as flour, water salt and yeast (for sourdough producers, it’s usually without yeast).
+Some bakeries may declare they are artisans.
+But if in doubt, they will mention that it’s made without additives, concentrates or improvers.
+Or state that their ingredients as flour, water salt and yeast (for sourdough producers, it’s usually without yeast).
 The bread will usually be made on-site and the description of the bread will usually describe the flour and the fermentation technique used.

 Overall the flavour will be far superior anyway.
 You’ll taste the sourness from the acidity of natural fermentation and see a strong crumb.
 Once you’ve found it, you’ll know!

 The Real Bread Campaign also have a logo that artisan bakers can use next to their sourdough products: